yogthos/instant-pdf/resources/public/README.md

 tag image

-image can be provided in form of a URL
+image can be provided in form of a URL or a base64 encoded string, base64 must be specified in the later case

 optional metadata: